Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 When you create an Agent, you must extend the base Agent class.
 The Ball3DAgent subclass defines the following methods:

-* `Agent.OnEpisodeBegin()` — Called when the Agent resets, including at the beginning of the simulation.
-The Ball3DAgent class uses the reset function to reset the agent cube and ball.
+* `Agent.OnEpisodeBegin()` — Called at the beginning of an Agent's episode, including at the beginning of the simulation.
+The Ball3DAgent class uses this function to reset the agent cube and ball to their starting positions.
 The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.
 * `Agent.CollectObservations(VectorSensor sensor)` — Called every simulation step.
 Responsible for